Sandra Susanibar-Adaniya, MD, MS

 Shaji Kumar, MD

-Professor of Medicine Consultant, Division of Hematology, Department of Internal Medicine Research Chair, Division of Hematology, Department of Internal Medicine, Mayo Clinic
+Professor of Medicine Consultant, Division of Hematology, Department of Internal Medicine Research Chair, Division of Hematology, Department of Internal Medicine, Mayo Clinic, Rochester, MN

 Dr. Shaji Kumar, MD is a consultant, professor, and researcher in the field of hematology and oncology at Mayo Clinic.
 He received his medical degree from All-India Institute of Medical Sciences in 1996.
 In the year 1997, he completed his residency from Mayo School of Graduate Medical Education, Mayo Clinic College of Medicine.
 He did his fellowship training in internal medicine, medical oncology, and hematology at Mayo Clinic and Dana-Farber Harvard Cancer Institute in 2003 and 2004, respectively.
 Dr. Kumar has received several honors and awards for his clinical and research work, such as the William Summer skill Award, the Young Investigator Award, and the Brian Durie Outstanding Achievement Award.
 He is also an active member and leader of various professional societies and committees, such as the American Society of Hematology, the International Myeloma Society, and the National Cancer Institute Myeloma Steering Committee.
 The research of Dr. Kumar focuses on development of novel drugs for treatment of myeloma.
 His research team evaluates the in vitro activity of novel drugs that, based on their mechanisms of action, are likely to have activity in the setting of myeloma.
 He also evaluates novel combinations of different drugs to identify synergistic combinations that can result in better treatment responses and eventually better patient outcomes.
 His work on drug development is complemented by an active program studying the biology of myeloma, with a focus on the study of bone marrow microenvironment in multiple myeloma and how it influences the tumor cells, especially the increased bone marrow micro vessels seen in myeloma.
 His clinical research focuses on outcomes of patients with myeloma and amyloidosis, especially high-risk disease.